ThePython10110/ExchangeClone/README.md

 * Figure out what's going to happen with Technic (the PR probably won't be merged)
 * Finish changelog
 * Finish wiki
+* Fix banner energy values
+* Fix Advanced Alchemical Chest values to be the same
 * Test everything in MTG, MCL2, and MCLA (and 5.7)
-    * Everything breaks properly in MTG
+    * Everything breaks properly
-* Fix Tmcl_banners thing
-* Check for MCL coral groups
+    * Item transfer mods work correctly
+    * Shears seem to work find (MCL)

 ### v6.0 (The Compatibility Update)
+This update took a while... there was just so much that had to be done.

 **The biggest changes:**
 *   I'm naming updates now for some reason.